Academic Programs: PhD

 This optional emphasis is a degree supplement that provides multi-disciplinary training for graduate students planning dissertations dealing with the societal implications of technology.

-BREN COMMUNICATION CENTER (back to top)
+BREN COMMUNICATION CENTER

 The Bren Communications Center supports students in developing their skills in a range of academic and professional communication tasks.
 Communications Center staff can help students generate ideas, organize information, visualize data, revise drafts, and polish your documents in a supportive one-on-one environment.
 We also offer workshops to enhance the clarity of your writing.